AidanWelch/zig-google-translate/README.md

-# zig-google-translate
+# zig-translate
-Use the free Google Translate API in Zig
+At first, use the free Google Translate API in Zig.
+Later I may try to implement other APIs.